yuanqing811/CID/README.md

 The code has been tested, but there is no guarantee of correctness.
 If you do find bugs, please let me know.

 How to use the code:
-1. This code used keras/tensorflow with python 3.5 -- see the conda environment file
+1. This code uses keras/tensorflow with python 3.5 -- see the conda environment file
 2. Place the training data in folder data/train, place testing data in the folder data/test.
 The folder data/train should have 10 subdirectories corresponding to 10 camera models.
 3. Generate manipulated training data by running data/create_manip_data_py - this should take about one hour to run
 4. Extract patches and compute resnet features by running data/create_resnet.py -- this should take about 12 hours to run